Columbia Lions men's ice hockey: History

 Columbia struggled for several years, battling poor weather conditions and a lack of facilities. but were unable to play a single game between 1915 and 1921.
 The team finally returned when they were able to secure the 181st Street Ice Palace as a home.
 The rink was mostly used for speed skating and was smaller than most ice hockey rinks of the time.
 The team played well in spite of their circumstances but, just three years later, they were forced to halt playing once again.
 The team remained dormant for most of the next decade but was revived in the mid-1930s.
 By that time the administration was no longer prepared to support the team and the Lions were compelled to perform as a club team and played under that distinction for three years.
 In 1937 the school decided to sponsor the program again and Columbia played a schedule composed mostly of amateur clubs but did perform well at times.
 After the season the two players responsible for resurrecting the team, Chris McFadden and Jack McMahon, both graduated.
 Without their presence, or a head coach to keep the team alive, the program was allowed to wither away and vanish.

 Several years later the team resurfaced as a club team once more but the university had not made any plans to promote the program to varsity status (as of 2022).
-In the 2021-2022 season, the Columbia Lions defeated Sacred Heart 9-3 to win the MCHC Championship.
+In the 2021–2022 season, the Columbia Lions defeated Sacred Heart 9–3 to win the MCHC Championship.
+The club departed from the American Collegiate Hockey Association and was promoted to Division II status under the Amateur Athletic Union for the 2023–24 season, where it would compete in the Empire Collegiate Hockey Conference.